vlada-caban/react-portfolio/README.md

 Use navigation menu at the top to see sections About Me, Portfolio, Resume and Contact.

-WHen visiting first time, About Me section is showing by default:
+When visiting for the first time, About Me section is showing by default:

 ![aboutme](./public/assets/images/aboutme.png)